Iceland Photo Expedition & Workshop 2026

 ❄️ Why Join This Iceland Photo Expedition (Late Winter → Early Spring)?

 ✨ Aurora season isn’t over — despite the date, early April still delivers strong Northern Lights.
-Some of Jan’s best aurora shots were taken exactly at this time of year.
+Some of my best aurora shots were taken exactly at this time of year.

 📸 High-end guidance for demanding landscapes — frozen cascades, blue-ice lagoons, black-sand coasts with heavy surf, mountain passes, ridgelines and (if accessible) ice caves.
 Perfect for single frames, panoramas, long exposures and nighttime work.